 HomeTrust Bank is subject to a statutory lending limit on aggregate loans to one person or a group of persons combined because of certain relationships and common interests.
-That limit is generally equal to 15% of our unimpaired capital and surplus, which for HomeTrust Bank was \$39.0 million.
+That limit is generally equal to 15% of HomeTrust Bank's unimpaired capital and surplus, which was \$43.1 million.
 The limit is increased to 25% for loans fully secured by readily marketable collateral.
-We have no lending relationships in excess of our lending limit.
+HomeTrust Bank has no lending relationships in excess of our lending limit.

-We are subject to periodic examinations by the OCC.
-During these examinations, the examiners may require HomeTrust Bank to provide for higher general or specific loan loss reserves, which can impact our capital and earnings.
-As a federal savings association, HomeTrust Bank is subject to a semiannual assessment based upon its total assets and regulatory risk to fund the operations of the OCC.
+HomeTrust Bank is subject to periodic examinations by the OCC.
+During these examinations, the examiners may require the Bank to provide for higher general or specific loan loss reserves, which can impact our capital and earnings.
+HomeTrust Bank is subject to a semi-annual assessment based upon its total assets and regulatory risk to fund the operations of the OCC.

 The OCC has adopted guidelines establishing safety and soundness standards on such matters as loan underwriting and documentation, asset quality, earnings standards, internal controls and audit systems, interest rate risk exposure and employee compensation and benefits.
 Any institution that fails to comply with these standards must submit a compliance plan.

-The OCC has primary enforcement responsibility over federal savings associations and has authority to bring actions against HomeTrust Bank and certain institution-affiliated parties, including our officers, directors and employees, for violations of laws or regulations and for engaging in unsafe and unsound practices.
+The OCC has primary enforcement responsibility over HomeTrust Bank and has authority to bring actions against HomeTrust Bank and certain institution-affiliated parties, including officers, directors and employees, for violations of laws or regulations and for engaging in unsafe and unsound practices.
 Formal enforcement actions include the issuance of a capital directive or cease and desist order, civil money penalties, removal of officers and/or directors and receivership or conservatorship of the institution.
 Civil penalties cover a wide range of violations and can amount to \$25,000 per day, or even \$1 million per day in especially egregious cases.
-The FDIC has the authority to recommend to the OCC that enforcement action be taken with respect to a particular savings association.
+The FDIC has the authority to recommend to the OCC that enforcement action be taken with respect to a particular institution.
 If action is not taken by the OCC, the FDIC has authority to take such action under certain circumstances.
 Federal law also establishes criminal penalties for certain violations or improper conduct.